SillyGoobersCreations/lumetra/README.md

 # Lumetra
+Lumetra is an open-source conference meetup platform.

+**Created for GodotCon 2024**

 ## Development Setup
 **You might need to run ``chmod 777 -R .`` after cloning this repo to run the system properly.**